miguelmarco/sage-slurm/Readme.md

             unfinishednodes.remove(nodo)
 ```
 note that the loop starts with the function `comm.recv()`, that means that this
-process will wait until process sends it a message with the result of a
+process will wait until some process sends it a message with the result of a
 computation.
 This message will consist on a tuple with the result of a
-computation and the number of the work that sent it.
+computation and the number of the process that sent it.
 If there are still works
 available, a new work will be sent to the process.
 Otherwise, the string `End`
 will be sent to tell it that it must end, and the process will be removed from
 the list of works that have not finished.